Philippe Barrès

 Philippe Barrès (8 July 1896, Neuilly-sur-Seine, Hauts-de-Seine – 14 April 1975) was a French journalist and the son of Maurice Barrès.

 He fought in World War I.

 He was a member of the editorial staff of the right-wing newspaper Le Nouveau siècle founded on 26 February 1925, along with Georges Valois, Jacques Arthuys and Hubert Bourgin.

 He was a member of the short-lived Fascist party the Faisceau in the late 1920s.

 During World War II, he lived in the United States and wrote for French language journals.
 He represented the Rally of the French People (RPF) in the National Assembly from 1951 to 1955.
 His son Claude Barrès joined the Free French Forces.

+Biography

+The son of a champion of nationalism, Philippe Barrès enlisted at the age of 18 in the 12th Cuirassier Regiment (France) to take part in the First World War I, before joining the 1st battalion of chasseurs à pied.
+At the end of the conflict, he was cited three times, awarded the Croix de Guerre 1914-1918 and made a Chevalier de la Legion of Honour.
+He headed the fascist group Le Faisceau for a time in the 1920s, and was also a contributing editor to the daily Le Nouveau Siècle.